sean-p-ryan/pickipedia/readme.md

 Node and Express perform route handling, static file rendering, and assist with database modeling and querying.

 ## Database
 User data is stored in a Postgres relational database in both production and development environments.
-Database access credentials for both are stored as environment variables.
+Database access credentials are stored as environment variables.
 Database modeling and querying is handled with the [Sequelize ORM](https://sequelize.org/)

 ## User Authentication
 [Passport](http://www.passportjs.org/docs/) handles user authentication, using the default 'local' strategy to store the user object in sessions.